christocracy/cordova-plugin-background-geolocation/README.md

 ## iOS and Android

-The plugin works best with iOS than Android, but Android is currently under heavy development and coming along well with features being ported from iOS.
+The plugin works best with iOS but Android is currently under heavy development and coming along well with features being ported from iOS.
+Those are the only two supported platforms but I foresee a Windows Phone version once I get a client who desires that.

 ### Config